CorryDevelopment/corry-escort/readme.md

 # corry-escort

-A escort script that adds RP-esk functionality preventing it from being powerfull.
+A escort resource that adds RP-esk functionality preventing it from being powerfull.

 Feel free to star the repository and check out my portfolio and discord @ Discord: https://discord.gg/H7MVAeejPt & Portfolio: https://corry.io
 For support inquires please create a post in the support-forum channel on discord or create an issue here on Github.